9 Moderation

 9.2 Moderation Project

 The Moderation Project provides you with an opportunity to demonstrate your ability to evaluate empirical research in Psychology.
 Your goal is to respond in writing to a small number of prompts after reading one of a selection of empirical journal articles provided to you.
-The article selection will be available two weeks before the response is due, as per the calendar.
+The article selection will be available one week before the response is due, as per the calendar.

 Specifically, students will be asked to respond, in no more than 2 double-spaced typed pages, to the following prompts: